View our Full Range of

 Capitalising on the existing properties of our unique polymer material, we introduced a range of high tech safety features and advanced design engineering.

 After rigorous scientific testing, the resulting safety barrier we developed was a revolution in workplace protection.

 We didn’t stop there.
 With James and Luke now running the business, we have continued to innovate, constantly looking for new ways to push the boundaries of safety technology.

-Now onto our third generation of barrier, we continue to raise standards higher, year after year, adding more technology, more engineering design, and more safety features.
+Now onto our third generation of guardrail, we continue to raise standards higher, year after year, adding more technology, more engineering design, and more safety features.

 Today, we have local subsidiaries in 15 countries and trusted partners in over 30 countries, with our business spanning six continents.
 Our products are used across many industries by the world’s largest international blue-chip companies; Coca-Cola, DHL, Toyota, Jaguar Land Rover, IBM, to name just a few.
 Despite the scale of our operation, we design and manufacture everything at our HQ in the UK, giving us complete control over quality, with extensive custom-built testing equipment that goes above and beyond industry standards.